It’s an exciting day to talk about the health benefits of bay leaves.

 Bay leaves are rich in vitamin A, vitamin C, and zinc.

-These are probably on the top of your list of nutrients that can help strengthen your immune system.
+These are probably at the top of your list of nutrients that can help strengthen your immune system.

 You should consider consuming bay leaves just for this.

-Rutin and caffeic acid are both organic compounds that are important in protecting your heart.
+Rutin and caffeic acid are both organic compounds that are important for protecting your heart.

-Rutin can strengthen your heart’s capillary walls while caffeic acid can eliminate bad cholesterol in your system.
+Rutin can strengthen the walls of the capillaries in your heart, and caffeic acid can get rid of the bad cholesterol in your body.